Alon Abutbul: Television

 In 1997, Abutbul played alongside the Israeli actress Tinker Bell and Sivan Shavit in the Israeli drama A Speck on the Eyelash.
 In 1998, Abutbul played in the Israeli drama series Campaign.
 That same year he starred alongside Rivka Michaeli in the Israeli TV film Im Hukim.
 Since 1999 Abutbul began playing in the award-winning Israel drama series Shabatot VeHagim, alongside Dror Keren, Merav Gruber, Lior Ashkenazi and Yael Abecassis.
 The series lasted five seasons until 2004.
 Abutbul also directed one episode of the series.

 In 2004, Abutbul participated in the Israeli TV movie Egoz.
 In 2005 Abutbul played alongside Yigal Adika in the Israeli drama series Melanoma My Love aired on the Israeli Channel 2.
 In 2006 Abutbul starred alongside Maya Dagan and Orna Banai in the Israeli Drama series Ima'le broadcast on the Israeli channel 2.

-In 2007, Abutbul participated in the third season of the reality show Dancing with the Stars which was broadcast on the Israeli Channel 2 and in addition to that he appeared in the Israeli drama series Lost and Found.
+In 2007, Abutbul participated in the third season of the reality tv competition Dancing with the Stars which was broadcast on the Israeli Channel 2 and in addition to that he appeared in the Israeli drama series Lost and Found.
 In 2009 Abutbul participated in the third season of the Israeli telenovela Ha-Alufa.

-In 2010, Abutbul made guest appearances in several American television series, including NCIS, Fringe, The Mentalist and Castle.
+In 2010, Abutbul made guest appearances in several American television series, including NCIS, Fringe, The Mentalist, and Castle.

-In 2012, Abutbul made an appearance in several more American television series, including Burn Notice and the season 2 finale of Homeland.

-In 2013, Abutbul made appearances in the AMC series Low Winter Sun.

-Abutbul was a cast member of the FX TV series Snowfall.
+In 2012, Abutbul made an appearance in several more American television series, including the spy comedy-drama Burn Notice and the season 2 finale of espionage thriller Homeland.
+In 2013, Abutbul made appearances in the AMC crime drama series Low Winter Sun.
+Abutbul was a cast member of the FX TV crime drama series Snowfall.
 He appeared in 25 episodes from 2017 to 2022, as the character Avi Drexler.

-Abutbul starred in the Tales of Arcadia series in 3Below where voiced the series main villain General Val Morando.

-In 2020, he appeared as Zev Shazam in Season 10, Episode 13 of Hawaii Five-0.

-In 2022–23, he appeared as Pavel Novikoff in two episodes of FBI: International, seasons 1 and 2.

-In 2025, he appeared as Amos Shapira in eight episodes of the Israeli TV Series The German.
+Abutbul starred in the Tales of Arcadia animated science fantasy series in 3Below where he voiced the series main villain General Val Morando.
+In 2020, he appeared as Zev Shazam in Season 10, Episode 13 of the American police procedural drama Hawaii Five-0.
+In 2022–23, he appeared as Pavel Novikoff in two episodes of the American police procedural series FBI: International, seasons 1 and 2.
+In 2025, he appeared as Amos Shapira in eight episodes of the Israeli TV series The German.
+Prior to his sudden passing in July 2025, he was in pre-production to write and direct his feature directorial debut, Jacob's Dream.